MohammadAlhariri/WebProject/README.md

     - modify home page of user with products
     - modify gallery page of user with products
     - get products from order by orderID
-    - get products by category
+    - get products by category done